 As noted previously, Parent PLUS loans are available to all qualifying parents of undergraduate students.
 Borrowers with poor credit history can ask an “endorser” to cosign the loan or borrowers can send a report clarifying their credit history to be considered.

 The loan amount is limited to your child’s Cost of Attendance (COA), less any other aid awarded to the student.
 The interest rate is fixed for both loan types and interest accrues the moment it’s released, even during deferment.
-Also, PLUS loans have an origination fee of 4.228% for the 2021 to 2022 school year.
+Also, PLUS loans have an origination fee of 4.228% for the 2023-2024 academic year.

 Like other loans in the Direct Loan program, a third party company called a “loan servicer” manages customer service around general billing requests such as repayment and deferment.